Quite a few of our mates have reached middle age having successfully avoided ever having had a serious conversation about a pension.

 You would have put in £30,100 during that time, so you’d be more than £70K up on your investment.
 The rest would have come from Tax Relief and compound growth.
 See what we mean about free money?

 There’s no knowing what markets will do going forward or, to put it another way, past performance is no indication of what might happen in the future.
 Your investments can go down as well as up.

 Are they still with you?
 Good stuff.
 It’s time to square up to the big fat elephant in the room.

 Yes they are.
 Or up until now, they pretty much have been.
 We can’t really give you a reason why.
 Maybe it’s because marketing people know that younger people don’t want to think about getting old or won’t have the spare cash (which is where we came in – see above).

 Maybe it’s because pensions are associated with jargon that not many people are interested enough to decipher.
-We get it: 'annuity' is a strange word (jargon free explanation of that here).
+We get it: 'annuity' is a strange word (jargon free explanation of that in our pension glossary).

 But then there are pension companies like us.
 When we’re all in the same room we look at each other and think “well you’re not boring or difficult.
 You’re pretty nice.
 And we like some of the same things that you’re into.
 And when we talk I mostly understand what you’re on about.”
 So here at Penfold we try to talk to our customers in the same way.